 5 Reasons Why Arizona Is A Cycling Paradise

-Every year, world-class cyclists flock to Arizona from across the globe to train for their next races.
+Every year, world-class cyclists travel to Arizona from across the globe to train for their next races.
 Learn why they choose Arizona, and how you can experience the same things that bring them back year after year!

 5. Natural Landscapes that Beckon

-Few sights in Arizona are more beautiful than the mountain ranges surrounding Tucson, and The Loop offers a vantage point to see panoramic vistas of all of them.
-The Loop is an interconnected network of paved shared-use paths that runs for over 130 miles around Pima County.
 Parts of the path follow both the Santa Cruz and Rillito Rivers, which can transform from dry washes and small trickles to fast-flowing waterways in little time during monsoon season and the winter rains.
-They’re definitely a mesmerizing sight for any cyclist who rides along its banks.
+They are definitely a mesmerizing sight for any cyclist who rides along its banks.

 Within Marana, the Tortolita Mountains offer scenic vistas and several different trails for you to ride.
 These range from the relatively flat loops of the Tortolita Preserve, which let you enjoy a blast through desert foliage with a backdrop of mountain views.
 You can also take on the mountains themselves on the Tortolita Mountain Trail System, which offers 9 trails of varying lengths through the canyons and ridgelines for an exhilarating mountain biking experience.
 Both are highlighted by towering saguaros, prickly pears, ocotillos, and other desert vegetation (including wildflowers if you visit in the spring), interesting rock formations, and panoramic views of the valley below.